certik/Tiny-HTTP-Proxy/README.rst

 Some time ago my company announced that they will start capturing and logging all HTTP traffic to and from the company.
 While I definitely don't spend my time at work surfing the web, I don't appreciate them looking over my shoulder and checking up on everything that I visit and read on the web.

 So I wrote a small application which is a very simple, rudementary HTTP proxy server.
 It handles most HTTP traffic and some very simple FTP traffic (clicking on FTP links from web pages).
-The code is based on Suzuki Hisao's Tiny HTTP Proxy module.
+The code is based on Suzuki Hisao's `Tiny HTTP Proxy <http://www.oki-osk.jp/esc/python/proxy/>`_ module.
 I enhanced it to make it a standalone application.
-Tiny HTTP Proxy script

 Usage Examples

 Below is the script's help text which shows the accepted options and command line format: